MarkusSilvestri/Capstone_DS/README.md

 # Capstone_DS
 Repository for capstone course

-Ifyou cannot see map in the Jupyter notebook use the HTML version.
+If you cannot see map in the Jupyter notebook use the HTML version.